A Flavour of Ireland

 DAY 5: GALWAY TO DUBLIN

-After a final Irish breakfast transfer to Shannon Airport for your flight home – transfer under own arrangements.
-OR Travel to Dublin via Galway City, with its narrow streets, old stone and wooden shop fronts, good restaurants and busy pubs.
+After a final Irish breakfast transfer to Shannon Airport for your flight home – transfer under your own arrangements.
+OR Travel to Dublin via Galway City, with its narrow streets, old stone and wooden shop fronts, good restaurants, and busy pubs.
 The city has attracted a bohemian crowd of musicians and artists, which adds so much to the character of the city.
 Enjoy some free time in the city for some personal sightseeing or shopping.

 En route back to Dublin stop in Athlone at Sean’s Bar for a pint pouring experience.
 Here you will enjoy a detailed history talk on the oldest pub in the world as well as a chat on the history of drink in pubs through the years together with the origin of whiskey all before learning how to pull the perfect pint!
 Continue to Dublin, arriving late afternoon – transfer to Dublin Airport for a departure flight home.
 Alternatively, we can book hotel accommodation for you in Dublin.
 Meals: B